 Prayer Made Alive, (Book 3) Praying Your Prayer Cards

-Praying Your Prayer Cards - The Lost Art of Praying Scripture Back to God
+Praying with Paul - The Lost Art of Praying Scripture Back to God

 Book 1 was written in 2009 and translated into Spanish for a missions trip to Baja California.
 As this third book is being written, book 1 has just been translated into Swahili for an August trip.
 It was designed with small vignettes of messages on prayer insights, to be given in a classroom setting over 6 days.